Is Wine Vegan? Discover a Surprising Truth

 Understanding Fining Agents

-During clarification, winemakers use fining agents to remove particulates.
-These agents help to clarify the wine, making it more appealing visually and texturally.
-Popular fining agents include casein (a milk protein), albumin (egg whites), gelatin (from animal bones), and isinglass (from fish bladders).
-These substances bind to unwanted particles, which are then removed from the wine.
-Although they’re filtered out, traces might remain.
+During clarification, winemakers use fining agents to remove particulates and proteins that make wine cloudy.
+These agents help clarify the wine, making it visually appealing and improving texture.
+Here’s where it gets gross: popular fining agents include casein (milk protein), albumin (egg whites), gelatin (from animal bones), and isinglass (from fish bladders).
+Yes, fish bladders.

-- Casein – derived from milk
+• Casein – derived from milk

-- Albumin – sourced from eggs
+• Albumin – sourced from eggs

-- Gelatin – extracted from animals
+• Gelatin – extracted from animals

-- Isinglass – obtained from fish
+• Isinglass – obtained from fish

 Vegan-Friendly Alternatives